 We often entrust the task of caring for our elderly to a nursing home that we believe is equipped to handle all the needs of our loved ones.
-However, some nursing homes engage in negligent practices that can cause injuries to their tenants.
+However, some assisted living homes engage in negligent practices that can cause injuries to their tenants.
 Keeping a nursing home free of an insect infestation like bed bugs should be a high priority for nursing homes.
-Unfortunately, some nursing homes are not concerned with the well-being of the people they agreed to care for.
+Unfortunately, some retirement homes are not concerned with the well-being of the people they agreed to care for.
 If your family member was injured at a nursing home due to a bed bug infestation, you should consult with an experienced Baltimore nursing home bed bug lawyer.

 At Whitney, LLP, your loved ones are our top priority, and we will fight to hold negligent nursing homes accountable for their actions.
 Our legal team has served residents of Baltimore and various other counties in Maryland, and we would be proud to represent you.
 To schedule a free legal consultation to discuss your claim, call (410) 583-8000.